Lock Down Training 2020

 Now for my running, it was quite difficult at first because the Wednesday night Jaffa sessions had been cancelled, along with Parkruns as well which made a big contribution towards my training.
 We ended up having to redesign my whole training plan to work around these problems, but by contacting a few people, researching online, and using Dad’s coaching knowledge we came up with this.
 Monday = Hill sprints 20s max effort up 70s easy down repeat that 6 times and then the whole thing 3 times.
 Wednesday = A mixed session which could be anything from very long hill sprints to a hard 5 km run.
 Saturday= A long steady-paced run somewhere around the 4:30 min kilometre pace depending on how hard the week has been.

 All of this continued throughout the first lockdown with next to nothing else happening.
 Then finally we were free, free from lockdown, free from being stuck indoors, well so I thought.
 Little did I know that coming out of lockdown meant that some restrictions were eased but not quite how I wanted them to be.
 The summer holidays went by and nothing.
 Then it came to our holiday in Thorpeness, That was the best week of the whole year.
 It was nice to be able to just escape a bit, go for a Walk in the lovely countryside or have an amazing day at the beach, all memories I will treasure forever.
 The summer ended and school was back, swimming was back, running was back, it started to feel like normal.
-Now I know you’re probably sitting there saying ‘well you have to follow guidelines and social distance and everything else’ and yes you do, so I suppose it wasn’t normal, but considering I hadn’t had these privileges for months I was taking all I could get.
+Now I know you’re probably sitting there saying ‘well you have to follow guidelines and social distance and everything else’ and yes you do, so I suppose it wasn’t normal, but it was the best thing yet.

 Everything seemed to be going smoothly, I was gaining back my fitness in the water, socialising (whilst still social distancing) with people while running, and i was really enjoying myself.
 Then we get to November, and once again we hear that dreaded word ‘Lockdown’, and just like that we were back to square one, well almost apart from schools still being open.
 But as everyone did, we adapted, we did workouts 2.0 with the swim club, I did training at school in the gym and made do with what we had.
 The one good thing that came out of this lockdown was that we managed to get our all-new home gym complete.
 We did though after a month come out of lockdown and go back to that normal not normal, we went on looking forward to Christmas and thinking it would be so much fun.
 Then the news comes out, they are tightening up on restrictions again.
 London and Essex go into Tier 4.
 Then just to top it all off we are now moving into tier 4 and if you didn’t know it’s just like lockdown.